 Like all Modernista buildings, the music palace is richly decorated, but underneath the ornamentations, the design is rational and takes full advantage of then-innovative buildings methods, such as steel framing.

 You can visit during the day for €15-€20.
-It’s worth checking out the program, though, to see if maybe there is a concert you would like to attend.
-Then you get to both explore the building at night and enjoy a good show.
+It’s worth checking out the program, though, to see if there is a concert you would like to attend.
+Then you get to both explore the building at night and enjoy a show.
 The official website is here.